Deepa Biswas Willingham Addresses The World Bank and the Second Half of Life

 And many, many years ago I told myself that when I grow up I’m going to do something to take care of those little children.
 That dream never materialized until I was 60.
 At 40 it didn’t bother me, 50 didn’t bother me.
 But when I turned 60, I felt miserable, I had lived on this planet and I had used all its resources but I had done nothing to make the planet a better place.

 Then I said to myself, you always wanted to do this for the children of your childhood.
-So I talked to my family and to my rotary club and said I wanted to go and start a school for girls because girls are neglected too much, in too many countries.
-I asked if they would support me, and they said, yes.
-That’s what got me started.
+I talked to my family and to my Rotary Club [Santa Ynez Valley Rotary Club] and said I wanted to go and start a school for girls, because girls are neglected too much, in too many countries.
+I asked if they would support me, and they said, “Yes!”

-That’s incredible, and the motivation behind that, it’s just great.
-Isn’t it wonderful when something grows inside you so much that you’re passionate about?
+Isn’t it wonderful when something grows inside you so much and then you realize it?

-Yes, my sister Theresa was my teacher when I was a little girl, so of course that also was at the back of my mind that here is this lady who was a teacher and then eventually became one of the world’s best humanitarians, so what’s my excuse?
+Yes, Mother Teresa was my teacher when I was a little girl.
+Of course that also was at the back of my mind that here is this lady who was a teacher and then eventually became one of the world’s best humanitarians, so what’s my excuse?